jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 - Set address filter addresses (extended, short, PAN ID)
 - Set CSMA-CA backoff parameters.

+All `radio_ops` functions are non-blocking and some of them follow a Request-Confirm scheme which means, an event is generated when the request finished.

 The full list of functions can be found in the Interface Definition section.

 ### 4.3.2 Event Notification